 a person asking for the entire source code for a project is just any other guy, trying to impress some one with his apparent geek-ish skills but not really or a developer/designer

 Lastly, in the embedded world there are a lot of stuffs that can go wrong.
 So try to know the pitfalls before you fall and try to avoid them.
 For example, in embedded systems there could be a problem with hardware but you might be going round and round your software till you go crazy -in-my-case- or just loose hope and drop the idea/project.
 The problem could be the other way round too.
 The worst thing that can happen is you might loose hope of ever completing any given task.
-So the rule of the thumb is to design the hardware properly with the proper design practices that should be the primary object of any designer, cause if you are going to build system and write its firmware and the ‘hardware’ itself was flawed… then there is no use going ahead.
-Be smart and ‘work smart‘, its way better than what they call the ‘work hard’ analogy.
+So the rule of thumb is to design the hardware properly with proper design practices that should be the primary objective of any designer, because if you are going to build a system and write its firmware and the ‘hardware’ itself was flawed… then there is no use going ahead.
+Be smart and ‘work smart’, it’s way better than what they call the ‘work hard’ analogy.